eliranwong/UniqueBible/README.md

 <i><b>Remarks:</b></i> It takes time for large files to be downloaded.
 The core datasets for running UniqueBible.app is 246MB in size.
 You may need to wait for a while for downloading it after you first launched UniqueBible.app.

+In ADDITION to official UniqueBible.app data, we support various <b>3rd party modules</b>.
+Please see <a href="https://github.com/eliranwong/UniqueBible#3rd-party-resources">below</a> for details.

 # Screenshot:

 <img src="screenshot.png">